GiuseppeHD/MassTransit-PublishSubscribe/README.md

 At this point you should be able to see the Message created from the Producer in the console application of Consumer.A and Consumer.B.

-This is a simple example of how publish and subscribe work with MassTransit. :)
+This is a simple example of how publish and subscribe approach works with MassTransit. :)